joshuaboniface/mediasorter/README.md

 ## Name Overrides

-Soemtimes, the name returned by the metadata providers might not match what you want to sort as.
+Sometimes, the name returned by the metadata providers might not match what you want to sort as.
 Thus `mediasorter` can override titles based on a list provided in the configuration file.
 For example, if you want the TV show "Star Trek" to be named "Star Trek: The Original Series" instead, it can be overridden like so:

 ```
 name_overrides: